 VUSN is unique in that it offers "multiple entry options."
 You can enter our program with:

-- No nursing background and a Bachelor of Arts/Science degree in a field other than nursing (PreSpecialty Student Status)
+- Non-Nurse bachelors entry also called no nursing background and a Bachelor of Arts/Science degree in a field other than nursing (PreSpecialty Student Status)

 - A hospital diploma or associate's degree in nursing and 78 semester hours of college courses (RN PreSpecialty Student Status)